 Cost: 180 pesos for the entrance ticket.
 Snorkel rentals are 80 pesos and lockers are 30.

 — Near Tulum

 Who wouldn’t want to swim in a spot nicknamed “the Temple Of Doom”?
 This cenote is particularly enchanting because the only entrance is via holes in the limestone — there’s a ladder installed for you to climb down into the crystal clear pools below.
 Or you can brave the jump down!
+There are a few spots where you can jump through the rock to the water below, plus there is an iconic swing for some cool pictures.
 Some say the three holds in the rock resembles a skull, giving the cenote that captivating name.

 This cenote is pretty barebones, with restrooms but not much else.
 Sometimes you can find snacks and drinks for sale, but there aren’t any separate changing rooms or lockers for you to stash your stuff.
 This place is also less popular than the Gran Cenote, so hopefully, you’ll avoid some crowds by visiting this swimming spot.

 One volunteer said this was their absolute favorite Cenote to swim in, if that helps you narrow down which ones to visit.

 Getting Here: A taxi will be about 100 pesos or you can bike it in around 20 minutes from Tulum.

 Cost: 100 pesos